| Graphics: | ![]() ![]() ![]() ![]() 4 |

 The Bad:

 Many parts of the game were just too easy.
 Even when I find my Ingram outnumbered by other Labors 3 to 1, I often have no trouble subduing my opponents.
+Perhaps that is because I was constantly level grinding between missions.
 Although I must say that the red Ingram "Salamander" and the CLD-1 "Gustav" proved to be worthy opponents.

 Overall:

 Although it is possible to go through the game without knowing how to read Japanese, it sure does help.
-I only have a limited Japanese reading ability, and I had some difficulty with not knowing what to do in certain parts of the game.
+When I first played this game, I only have a limited Japanese reading ability, and I had some difficulty with not knowing what to do in certain parts of the game.
 In one part of the game, you must negotiate with an Iranian terrorist correctly or else he'll blow up the entire area.
 I got through this with only being able to read a few words and guessing the rest.
 I bought the game after I was told that knowing Japanese is not necessary to play the game.
-I am able to get through the game with some difficulty, but I would get more out of the game if I knew what was going on more.
+Anybody is able to get through the game with some difficulty, but you would get more out of the game if you knew what was going on more.
 If you can't read Japanese, you will be clueless about the storyline.
 That's why I recommend that one should have some reading ability to play the game to get the most enjoyment from this game.
-But, I still had lots of fun beating up Labors with my Ingrams.
-I recommend this game only for fans of Patlabor.
+But still, the game is lots of fun just for the action, by simply beating up Labors with my Ingrams.
+I recommend this game mainly for fans of Patlabor.

 Back to the Anime Super Famicom Game Reviews Index